Connect with others who understand.

 Medically reviewed by Adelina Hung, M.D.

 Primary biliary cholangitis (PBC) is a liver disease that affects the bile ducts in your liver.
-It’s a long-term condition that can worsen over time, causing serious problems, such as cirrhosis (advanced liver scarring) and liver cancer.
+It’s a chronic (long-term) condition that can worsen over time, causing serious problems, such as cirrhosis (advanced liver scarring) and liver cancer.
 There’s no cure for PBC, but researchers worldwide are studying this disease to learn more about the best way to treat it.

 This article will review the latest research on PBC and how it may affect future PBC treatments.